siegerts/contributor-metrics/README.md

 ### Secrets

-Create parameters in parameter store to coincide with the pattern as specified in `app.py`.
+Create secure parameters (_SecureString_) in AWS Systems Manager Parameter Store to coincide with the pattern as specified in `app.py`.
 For example -

 ```
 token = get_parameter("/contributor-metrics/{env-name}/{var-name}", True)